How to Shop at Chatsworth Road Market

 Many vendors are happy to fill your own jars, cloth bags, or containers for items like honey, nuts, spices, or bulk grains.
 Bring clean glass jars for olive oil or vinegar, and cloth bags for bread or pastries.
 Some stalls even offer a small discount for bringing your own packaging.

 By avoiding plastic wrap, polystyrene trays, and disposable bags, you reduce waste and set an example for others.
-It’s a simple act with a cumulative environmental impact.
+Its a simple act with a cumulative environmental impact.

 Learn Basic Food Storage Techniques